feiyuw/vim.d/README.md

 1. It works fine on 64bit Lubuntu with VIM 7.4.
 1. It should be OK for other Linux and VIM 7.+.
+1. The vimrc_win is OK on my Windows 7 and VIM7.4.

 ## Install & Upgrade